Graduate Teacher Education FAQ's

 I just completed my online application.
 Now what?

 - Your application will be processed by the Graduate School who will then forward notification of your application to Graduate Teacher Education(GTED).
 You will send your Application Documents to the address listed on the bottom of that page.
 When we receive your information at the GTED office, you will receive an email indicating the receipt of your information and reminding you of any remaining items needed to complete your application.
-Once complete, your application materials are then reviewed by GTED faculty for acceptance.
+Once complete, your application materials are then reviewed by the graduate program coordinator with support from the faculty.
 You will then receive a letter indicating the status of your application.
-This process can take up to several weeks.
+This process can take 4-7 working days to complete.
 As your first semester nears, you will be sent information via email instructing you about online registration for classes, lists of required textbooks, etc.

 When is the deadline for admissions?